cloudflare/cloudflare-docs/products/bots/src/content/about/bot-tags/index.md

 Bot Tags provide more detail about bot-related requests.

-Use these tags to learn more about your bot traffic and — with this information — better inform security settings.
+Use these tags to learn more about your bot traffic and better inform security settings.

 ## Potential values